dreamfactorysoftware/df-genie/README.markdown

 The script only supports the latest version of Oracle drivers (18.3.0).

+### Enabling IBM DB2

+Passing the ```--with-db2``` option will result in installation of PHP's IBM DB2 (ibm_db2/pdo_ibm) extension.
+Due to licensing restrictions we are unable to include these files with the installer, however you can download these files from [here](https://www-01.ibm.com/marketing/iwm/iwm/web/preLogin.do?source=swg-idsdpds).
+This download requires you to register for a free account with IBM.
+You can pass the option like this:

+    $ sudo ./DreamFactory_Ubuntu.sh --with-db2

+After navigating to the IBM website you'll want to download the "IBM Data Server Driver Package (Linux AMD64 and Intel EM64T)" file:

+* ibm_data_server_driver_package_linuxx64_v11.1.tar.gz

+You should not unzip these files.
+Just upload them to your server and write down the absolute path to their location as you'll need to supply this path during the installation process.

+### Enabling Cassandra

+Passing the ```--with-cassandra``` option will result in installation of PHP's Cassandra extension.
+You can pass the option like this:

+    $ sudo ./DreamFactory_Ubuntu.sh --with-cassandra

 ### Installing Apache

 Passing the ```--with-apache``` option will result in the Apache 2 web server being installed instead of the default Nginx web server.
 You can pass the option like this: